Zhu Qinglan: Military career

+In mid-1911, Zhu was appointed to serve as Deputy Military Governor for the Great Han Sichuan Military Government.
+He fled in December that same year, after soldiers mutinied for better pay.
 Under the Republic of China, Zhu Qinglan was military governor of Heilongjiang from October 1913 to May 1916 and civil governor of Guangdong in 1916-1917 and of Guangxi in 1917.
 As governor of Jilin in 1919-1921, he was concurrently president of the Chinese Eastern Railway.

 By the early 1920s, Heilongjiang, Jilin, Fengtian, Rehe, Chahar and Suiyuan provinces were under the control of the so-called Fengtian Clique, led by Zhang Zuolin.
 The First Zhili-Fengtian War ended in May 1922 with the defeat of the Fengtian Clique and the expulsion of Zhang Zuolin from the Zhili-Fengtian coalition government in Beijing.

 As the subordinate of Zhang Zuolin, Zhu Qinglan served as chief executive of the Eastern Provinces Special District, which comprised the route of the Chinese Eastern Railway, from 4 December 1922 to 1924.
 During his tenure, the district was redesignated the Eastern provinces Special Region on 1 March 1923 and given full administrative independence equal to that of a province.
 Near the end of his tenure, an agreement on joint Soviet-Chinese operation of the Chinese Eastern Railway was reached on 31 May 1924.

 In 1924 the Fengtian Clique defeated the Zhili Clique, gaining control of Rehe, Zhili and Shandong provinces.
 Internal conflicts continued; in defiance of the Soviet-Chinese agreement and of the central government, Zhang Zuolin briefly imprisoned Alexei Nikolaevich Ivanov, the manager of the Chinese Eastern Railway, from 21–24 January 1926.

 During the campaign carried out by Chiang Kai-shek in central and northern China, Zhang Zuolin was defeated in May 1928.
 While returning to his base in Manchuria, Zhang was assassinated by Japanese officers who bombed his train at Huanggutun railway station near Shenyang on the Japanese-controlled South Manchurian Railway.
 He was succeeded as warlord by his son, Zhang Xueliang, who agreed to Manchuria's nominal subordination to Chiang Kai-Shek's government.